 12 Great Backyard Fire Pit Ideas

-A fire pit can be the centerpiece to a backyard.
-Check out some of these ideas to get an idea for your backyard.
+A fire pit can be the centerpiece of any backyard.
+Check out some of these cool and clever fire pit ideas, including some unconventional ones!

 Simple Brick Fire Pit Design

-This fire pit design idea is simple and can be done for less than $300.
-This particular fire pit cost $250 with the brick design.
-After a little work it turned out to be the perfect place to circle round in late evenings.
-Find out how to build a fire pit in your backyard.
+This straightforward fire pit design idea requires less than $300 in materials.
+After a few days work, it turned out to be the perfect place to gather around on chilly evenings.
+Find out how to build this fire pit in your backyard.

 Flagstone Fire Ring